afnog/sse/README.md

   - query two times - { Look at 'aa' flag, TTL, query time }
   - rndc flush
   - cache is authoritative for 127.0.0.1
-+ What sort of hardware would you choosing when building a DNS cache?
++ What sort of hardware would you choose when building a DNS cache?
 + Improving the configuration of a cache NS
 + Managing a caching nameserver
 + Practical Exercise: